Make a Difference Today!

 205-970-0251

-For more information, please contact Tommy Youngblood at Tommy.Youngblood@scouting.org
+For more information and sponsorship inquiries, please contact Logan Black at logan.black@scouting.org or Tommy Youngblood at tommy.youngblood@scouting.org .

-For more information, please contact Tommy Youngblood at Tommy.Youngblood@scouting.org
+For more information, please contact Heather Mayfield at heather.mayfield@scouting.org

-The Greater Alabama Council, Boy Scouts of America, gives thousands of young people in North and Central Alabama the ability to grow into young adults who make a positive impact in our communities.
+The Greater Alabama Council, Scouting America, gives thousands of young people in North and Central Alabama the ability to grow into young adults who make a positive impact in our communities.
 Scouts learn how to lead, the importance of service to others, and how to respond in a crisis.

 Your Friends of Scouting gift will ensure that our camps, programs, and leadership remains great for all Scouts in Alabama now and for years to come.